History of the M1 Abrams: Starting afresh

+The Pentagon's approach to control of research and development was modified with the XM1.
+Previous acquisition strategy called for a significant amount of the design work to be done by the government.
+Under the new framework, contractors would competitively bid their own designs rather than compete solely for the right to manufacture the end product.

-The price of the $3 billion program was assailed by Congressman Les Aspin in July.
+The price of the $3 billion program was assailed by Congressman Les Aspin in July 1973.
 The Pentagon had projected unit costs were to be less than US$507,000 in 1972 dollars.
 Aspin argued that were the research and development costs factored in, tanks would actually cost over $900,000 a piece (compared to $1.3 million for the canceled MBT-70).
 Noting that the M60 Patton cost only $500,000 each, Aspin said, "I'm sure that the Army's new tank is not twice as good as what we have today."